SAP-archive/InfraBox-examples/README.md

 libraries and components to really need.
 If possible use _alpine_ images, because they are much smaller then the _ubuntu_ images.
 This saves you time, because less data has to be downloaded for every job.

+## License
+Copyright (c) 2018 SAP SE or an SAP affiliate company.
+All rights reserved.
+This file is licensed under the Apache Software License, v.
+2 except as noted otherwise in the [LICENSE file](LICENSE).